r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Rank Math SEO can display SEO optimized Breadcrumbs on all websites, even if the theme doesn't support Schema.org coding.

 * **404 Monitor**
-Rank Math SEO has a built-in 404 error monitor that helps you find and resolve 404 errors for better user experience.
+Rank Math SEO has a built-in 404 error monitor that helps you find and resolve 404 errors for a better user experience.

 * **Deep Content Analysis Tests**
 On-Page SEO is no longer a mystery with Rank Math SEO's deep content analysis and precise SEO recommendations.